elgarcito/solvd-2-block-homework-8/Readme.md

 Exercises

+### 28/12/2023
+Create one XML file and XSD schema for at least 5 classes from the below hierarchy.
+Validate XML file using XSD schema and assigned parser.

+* xmlFiles and xsdFiles folders were adedd.It contains the followings xml files:
+  * xmlFiles: batchInfo.xml, employee.xml, equipmentForTestModel.xml, essayModule.xml, labTestReport.xml
+  * xsdFiles: batchInfo.xsd, employee.xsd, equipmentForTestModel.xsd, essayModule.xsd, labTestReport.xsd

+Parse XML file using one of the parsers from the title.

+* The SAX parser was used, there were created the five handlers to achieve this:
+* BatchInfoHandler.java, EmployeeHandler.java, EquipmentForTestModelHandler.java
+  EssayModuleHandler.java, LabTestReportHandler.java.
+* The implementation could be seen in the main method from lines 100 to 137 in myBatisBranch

+### 26/12/2023
+Add MyBatis DAOs to the existing hierarchy with the same requirements.
+Choose any XML or interface mapping.
+Switch service classes to MyBatis.

+* All added all necessary files to configure myBatis , these were:
+    * BatchInfoMapper.xml
+    * EmployeeEmployeeLaboratoryToolsMapper.xml
+    * EmployeeEmployeeWorkAreasMapper.xml
+    * EmployeeMapper.xml
+    * EmployeeWorkAreaMapper.xml
+    * EnergyEfficiencyEssayMapper.xml
+    * EquipmentForTestModelMapper.xml
+    * EssayModuleMapper.xml
+    * GasConsumptionEssayMapper.xml
+    * LaboratoryToolMapper.xml
+    * LabTestReportMapper.xml
+    * TemperatureEssayMapper.xml
+    * myBatis-config.xml

+  This configuration was implemented in myBatisBranch

 ### 19/12/2023
 Build hierarchy for Schema from the below course.
 Create DAO classes with necessary interfaces, abstract classes, and Generics.